Robert Fisk, veteran foreign correspondent, dies at 74

 Born in Kent, in the United Kingdom, Fisk began his career on Fleet Street at the Sunday Express.
 He went on to work for The Times, where he was based in Northern Ireland, Portugal and the Middle East.
 He moved to Beirut in 1976, a year after the country’s civil war broke out, and continued to work and live from an apartment located on the Lebanese capital’s famed Mediterranean corniche until his death.

 A fearless, bespectacled and cheerful personality bristling with energy, Fisk was often the first reporter to arrive at the scene of a story.
-He shunned e-mail, smart phones and social media till the end, and strongly believed in the power of street reporting.
+He shunned e-mail, smart phones and social media, and strongly believed in the power of street reporting.

 Fisk was in love with Beirut, the city he called home, sticking with it during the most difficult days of the 1975-90 civil war when foreign journalists fell victim to kidnappers.
 Back then, he used the offices of The Associated Press to file his stories during the war, where colleagues called him “the Fisk,” or “Fisky.”